coin-au-carre/slacking/README.md

 }
 ```

 You can use a [std::reference_wrapper](http://en.cppreference.com/w/cpp/utility/functional/reference_wrapper) as shown in [examples/02-basic.cpp](examples/02-basic.cpp).
-This strategy is useful if you want to manage several Slacking instances.
+This strategy is useful if you have to manage several Slacking instances.

 ### Build the examples